 What is My Skin Type?

 If you have dry skin, you may feel a tightness in your skin.
 There may also be scaly patches or flaking.
-Those with dry skin generally have almost invisible pores, and may suffer from premature wrinkles and regular irritation to the skin.
+Those with dry skin types generally have almost invisible pores, and may suffer from premature wrinkles and regular irritation to the skin.

 What Causes Dry Skin?